IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 > See [HIMSS-SIIM Whitepaper: The Importance of Body Part Labeling to Enable Enterprise Imaging](https://link.springer.com/article/10.1007/s10278-020-00415-0) for the importance of body part labelling.

-###### 2:4.Y1.4.1.2.2.2 Rendered Report in IMR DiagnosticReport Resource
+######

 The Sender shall include in DiagnosticReport.presentedForm at least one rendered report in HTML format.
 The presentedForm.contentType shall have the value "text/html".
 The Sender may include other renditions of the same report (e.g. PDF).

-For IMR Observations that have image references using Observation.derivedFrom attribute, the Sender shall add a hyperlink using the HTML anchor element (i.e. `<a>`), with the display text for the hyperlink being the corresponding value[x] in a clinically relevant textual representation.
-The value for href for this hyperlink shall be constructed based on the endpoint(s) defined in the referenced [IMR ImagingStudy]((StructureDefinition-imr-imagingstudy.html)) Resource.

-For inline image references in Observation.valueString, the Sender shall substitute each `<IMRRef>`...`</IMRRef>` markup with an HTML anchor element.
-The href attribute shall be set to the concatenation of the ImagingStudy.endpoint.address with the valueString from the matching Observation.component.id entry.
-The resulting URL shall be a valid URL according to the contentType.

-The Sender shall construct the resulting URLs such that the content returned upon invocation shall be contents that are ready to be presented, rather than contents that required download and additional tools to present.
-For example, using a WADO-RS URL with rendered image is appropriate while a plain WADO-RS URL to retrieve a DICOM object is not.

-> In other words, the Sender shall not presume that the Receiver can download and render the linked content.
+For all rendered reports, the Sender shall set the presentedForm.contentType with a value corresponding to the rendered report format.

 The Sender shall encode the rendered report that is referenced by DiagnosticReport.presentedForm in one of the following ways:
 - Encode the rendered report as a base64Binary in DiagnosticReport.presentedForm.data
+- Host the rendered report somewhere and provide the url in DiagnosticReport.presentedForm.url.
 - Encode the rendered report as a base64Binary in a [Binary Resource](https://www.hl7.org/fhir/binary.html) and this Binary Resource is referenced in DiagnosticReport.presentedForm.url.
   - The Binary Resource shall be in the Bundle.
 See FHIR Resolving references in Bundles at [http://hl7.org/fhir/bundle.html#references](http://hl7.org/fhir/bundle.html#references).
-- Host the rendered report somewhere and provide the url in DiagnosticReport.presentedForm.url.

-The Sender shall populate accurate .hash and .size for the rendered report content in presentedForm:
+The Sender shall populate accurate values for hash and size for the rendered report content in DiagnosticReport.presentedForm.hash and DiagnosticReport.presentedForm.size:
-* Where the presentedForm is a Binary Resource instance, the .hash and .size measure the raw artifact that has been base64encoded in the Binary.data element.
+* Where the presentedForm is a Binary Resource instance, the .hash and .size shall represent the raw artifact that has been base64encoded in the Binary.data element.
-* Where the presentedForm is hosted elsewhere, not as a Binary Resource, the .hash and the .size shall represent the rendered report content that would be retrieved using the mime-type specified in contentType element.
+* Where the presentedForm is hosted elsewhere, not as a Binary Resource, the .hash and the .size shall represent the rendered report content that would be retrieved using the mime-type specified in DiagnosticReport.presentedForm.contentType.

-For all rendered reports, the Sender shall set the presentedForm.contentType with a value corresponding to the rendered report format.

-A Sender that supports the **PDF Report Option**, if configured, shall also attach a semantically equivalent diagnostic report in PDF format in the presentedForm attribute.
+A Sender that supports the **PDF Report Option**, if configured, shall also attach a semantically equivalent diagnostic report in PDF format in the DiagnosticReport.presentedForm attribute.
 The presentedForm.contentType shall have the value "application/pdf".
 The Sender shall include in the PDF report all text and linked contents as in the HTML report.
 The Sender may preserve the linked contents as hyperlinks, or substitute the linked contents with the actual rendered contents and embedded them in the PDF file.

+###### TO DO: Find the right home for this

+For IMR Observations that have image references using Observation.derivedFrom attribute (see [Section 2:4.Y1.4.1.2.3.1] (#24y141231-image-references-in-observation)), the Sender shall add a hyperlink using the HTML anchor element (i.e. `<a>`), with the display text for the hyperlink being the corresponding value[x] in a clinically relevant textual representation.
+The value for href for this hyperlink shall be constructed based on the endpoint(s) defined in the referenced [IMR ImagingStudy]((StructureDefinition-imr-imagingstudy.html)) Resource.

+For inline image references in Observation.valueString, the Sender shall substitute each `<IMRRef>`...`</IMRRef>` markup with an HTML anchor element.
+The href attribute shall be set to the concatenation of the ImagingStudy.endpoint.address with the valueString from the matching Observation.component.id entry.
+The resulting URL shall be a valid URL according to the contentType.

+The Sender shall construct the resulting URLs such that the content returned upon invocation shall be contents that are ready to be presented, rather than contents that required download and additional tools to present.
+For example, using a WADO-RS URL with rendered image is appropriate while a plain WADO-RS URL to retrieve a DICOM object is not.

+> In other words, the Sender shall not presume that the Receiver can download and render the linked content.

 ###### 2:4.Y1.4.1.2.3 IMR Observation Resource